chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 __• What are the subconscious influences, where the brain at a subconscious level is automatically forming conclusions? (influences from instincts, emotions, cravings, and so on).__
 ---
 <br><br\
-Benjamin Franklin's observation in Poor Rirhord's Jl/mo11ori>, "If you would persuade, appeal to interest and not to reason."
+Benjamin Franklin's observation in Poor Richard's Almanach, "If you would persuade, appeal to interest and not to reason."
 ---
 <br><br>
 I absorbed what I call the fundamental full attribution ethos of hard science.
 And that was enormously useful to me.
 Let me explain that ethos.

 Under this ethos, you've got to know all the big ideas in all the disciplines more fundamental than your own.
 You can never make any explanation that can be made in a more fundamental way in any other way than the most fundamental way.
 And you always take with full attribution to the most fundamental ideas that you are required to use.
 When you're using physics, you say you're using physics.
 When you're using biology, you say you're using biology.
 And so on and so on.
 I could early see that that ethos would act as a fine organizing system for my thought.
 And I strongly suspected that it would work really well in the soft sciences as well as the hard sciences, so I just grabbed it and used it all through my life in soft science as wdell as hard science.
 That was a very lucky idea for me.

 ---
 <br><br>